walkerrandolphsmith/js-data-structures/README.md

   \   /   \
    4 5     6
 ```
+`new Heap(comparator)` Create a new Heap given a comparator function.

-`insert(element, comparator)` Given an element and a comparator function, insert the element in the heap.
+`insert(element)` Given an element insert the element in the heap.

-`remove(comparator)` Given a comparator (to reshap the heap), Retrieve the root node which is the largest or smallest element in the heap.
+`remove()` Retrieve and remove the root node which is the largest or smallest element in the heap.

 ### Adjacency Matrix
 ```